-Even if you say that you take care of your teeth at home very well, you can’t evade the fact that you still should visit your dentist at least twice a year.
+Even if you say that you take care of your teeth very well at home, you can’t evade the fact that you still should visit your dentist at least twice a year.

-Sure, it’s really not fun to go to the dentist, but if you want the best dental care for your teeth and gums, regular visits to the dentist are essential.
+You may not rank a trip to the dentist among your favourite things to do, but if you want the best dental care for your teeth and gums, regular visits to the dentist are essential.

 What Happens At A Typical Visit To The Dentist